Please ensure Javascript is enabled for purposes of website accessibility

 put purchase

-Options Trading Strategy 4: Put-Write
+Options Trading Strategy 4: Put Sale

 This strategy is the sale of a put at a specific strike price with the potential for loss till the stock hits zero.
-The maximum gained on this trade is the amount of premium received.
+The maximum gain on this trade is the amount of premium received.

 For example, the sale of the XYZ 100 strike put for $1 would collect a maximum of $1 if the stock were to close above $100 at expiration.
 If the stock were to go below $99, the seller of the put would lose $100 per contract sold until the stock hit zero.